dkappe/dkappe.github.io/_posts/2018-06-12-2-the-way-forward.md

 ### lczero, lc0 and the test pipeline

-Soon after the start of the Leela Chess Zero project, some on the team started an effort to rewrite the engine from scratch.
-Once all was said and done, the new engine -- dubbed lc0 -- was able to search 4-8 times quicker than the original lczero on nvidia GPU's.
+Soon after the start of the Leela Chess Zero project, some on the team, lead by Alexander Lyashuk (@crem on the discord chat), started an effort to rewrite the engine from scratch.
+Once all was said and done, the new engine -- dubbed lc0 -- was able to search 4-8 times quicker than the original lczero on NVIDIA GPU's.
 This held great promise for increasing the number of training games.
 In order to test the new engine and several other ideas, the team created a test training pipeline where they have been trying out new ideas and processes.

+#### Future Plans

 They've trained several generations of neural networks from scratch to see which NN hyperparameters give the best results.
 Once all the issues have been shaken out, the team anticipates rolling out the new software to train networks in the main pipeline from scratch.